European farmers angry at climate policies could help sway EU parliamentary elections

 Lee has taken to YouTube to air his grievances — where his hundreds of videos have more than 24 million combined views.

-He’s also running for EU Parliament for the right-wing Free Voters party.
-He has attracted mediaattention for blaming politicians for wanting to take farmers’ land to build housing for refugees, a claim for which he provided no evidence.
+He’s running for EU Parliament for the right-wing Free Voters party.
+He has attracted media attention for blaming politicians for wanting to take farmers’ land to build housing for refugees, a claim for which he provided no evidence.

 Lee shrugs off this criticism, saying he does not belong to the far-right.
 He says he’s simply a family farmer who wants the EU to return more decision-making powers to those who work the land and feed Europe.